 Do you have obstructed gutters that keep water in?
 This will not only encourage centipedes but is also a breeding ground for mosquitoes.

 Do you have any leaky spigots that create a pool of water or damp area?

 Is your basement wet, or does it have a lot of humidity?

 Are any of your pipes or bathroom fixtures weepy?
 Do they have a lot of condensation built up on them?

 If your home has wet, moist, or humid conditions, then it will be a centipede magnet.
 Simply drying things out and keeping them dry will go a long way in deterring these and other moisture-loving pests from settling in.
 But getting pests out can be a bit more tricky than keeping them out in the first place.
 That's where Parkway Pest Services can help.

 Talk To A Centipede Control Professional

-If you need assistance in getting rid of centipedes or other, more dangerous pests, you can trust Parkway.
-We have been serving customers since 1932 and we have the knowledge and tools to make centipedes in your home a mere memory.
+If you need assistance in getting rid of centipedes in your home, or other, more dangerous pests, you can trust Parkway.
+We have been serving customers since 1932, and we have the knowledge and tools to make centipedes in your home a mere memory.
 Reach out to Parkway Pest Services for immediate assistance.